-If you’re thinking about starting a garden, the first thing you need to consider is what type of garden you might want to have.
-There are many different choices and often it can be hard to pick just one, but hopefully you can narrow it down by choosing a garden that is perfect for you.
+If you’re thinking about starting a garden, the first thing you need to do is choose a garden that is perfect for you.
+There are many different choices and often it can be hard to pick just one, but hopefully you can narrow it down to choose a garden that is perfect for you.

 If all your plants are similar, then it shouldn’t be very hard to care for them all.
 So here are some of the main garden ideas for you to choose from.

-Perennial Flowers: Perennial flowers are flowers which stay healthy year-round.
+Perennial flowers are flowers which stay healthy year-round.
 They’re basically weeds because of their hardiness, only nice looking ones.
 Different areas and climates have different flowers which are considered perennials.

 Another choice for your garden is to have a vegetable garden.
 These usually require a little more work, research, and planning than a flower garden, but can be much more rewarding.